-So you’re sat there staring at your closet wondering what to pack for Thailand… It’s going to be hot, but you can’t run around in a swimsuit all day.
+So you’re sat there staring at your closet wondering what to wear in Thailand… It’s going to be hot, but you can’t run around in a swimsuit all day.
 You want to be respectful, but also not die of a heat stroke.

 You’re wondering what the deal is with the toilets and like, can I even bring my hair drier and rolley suitcase?